Member Log In

 I personally take B-vitamins, Zinc, Fish Oil and Vitamin D in the morning with my medicine.
 There are some options that contain all of these things but they hurt my stomach so taking them individually works better for me.

-In the evening before bed, I take magnesium, a sleep blend and a probiotic.
+In the evening before bed, I take magnesium, a sleep blend, and a probiotic.

 I've tried so many different things over the years and I'm incredibly picky about the companies I buy from.
 Thorne, Integrative Therapeutics, and Pure are three of my favorite brands as they do extensive testing and don't use a bunch of fillers.
-These days, te more promises of a single product, the more skeptical I am about it!
+These days, the more promises of a single product, the more skeptical I am about it!

 I have no supplement sponsorships but have come to this list from trial and error trying to keep things simple and as low cost as possible.